Second collection of dragon-themed poetry written about a decade ago, by Jess @ Dragonsinn.net

 If you have a dragon poem to share or book recommendation, be sure to send it over!

-A 100-word exercise inspired by the painting above.
+A 100-word exercise inspired by the painting in the header image.

 Perched high, drops of mercury fell upon her glistening back.
 All of life had come to a standstill, all of life was crowded onto a single point.